4envelopes unflavored gelatin3 tablespoons plus 1 1/2 teaspoons

-Line a 9x13 baking pan with parchment paper, leaving overhanging paper on the ends so you can easily lift out the marshmallows after they've firmed up.
-Brush the paper with oil so the marshmallows won't stick.
+Line a 9×13 baking pan with plastic wrap leaving overhanging ends so you can easily lift out the marshmallows after they’ve firmed up.
+Brush or spray the wrap with oil so the marshmallows won’t stick.

 In the bowl of a stand mixer fitted with the whisk attachment, put 3/4 cup of water.
-Sprinkle the gelatin over it and let it sit.
-Add the vanilla bean seeds on top.
+Sprinkle the gelatin over it and let it sit. .

 Then, with the mixer on low, slowly pour the hot syrup into the gelatin.
 Gradually increase the speed until it is on high.
 Beat on high for about 12 minutes until the mixture is stiff.
 Beat in the vanilla.

 Pour the mixture into the prepared dish, smoothing it out evenly.

 Let sit, uncovered, for 3 hours (or overnight)

 Mix the remaining cup of confectioner's sugar with the 2 tablespoons of cocoa powder for dusting.
 Sift to combine well.
 Turn out the marshmallow block onto a surface covered with the sugar/cocoa mixture.
 Peel off the paper and dust the whole top surface with the sugar/cocoa as well.